vasttrafik/wso2-apim-developer-portal/README.md

 1. https://github.com/vasttrafik/wso2-apim-developer-portal-api
 2. https://github.com/vasttrafik/wso2-identity-mgmt-api

-The client is built using AngularJS to create an interactive experience for the user towards the backend APIs.
+The client is built using AngularJS and Bootstrap to create an interactive experience for the user towards the backend APIs.

 ![Screenshot](screenshot.png?raw=true)